 Many people ask if huskies need air conditioning and the answer totally depends on where you live and your home.

-You may live in a hot climate but if your house is primarily in the shade and you have cool marble tiles, your rooms may not actually get that hot, therefore AC may not be necessary.
+You may live in a hot climate but if your house is primarily in the shade and you have tiles, your rooms may not actually get that hot, therefore AC may not be necessary.

 If you know that your Husky will often be exposed to the sun and outside temperatures then yes, it’s advised that you have air conditioning in at least one room for your husky to cool down.